hackupc/old-v2-hackupc-landing/README.md

 If you push something that doesn't build, don't worry, it won't be published.

-## Edit content

-### Add new logos

-1. Checking the company brand use guidelines before editing the image.
-1. Use `.svg` over `.png`.
-1. Use the right resolution: not too big neither too small.
-1. Remove the background if any.
-1. Name the file in [snake_case](https://medium.com/swlh/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841).
-1. Place the file in [/src/assets/logos/](/src/assets/logos/).
-1. If you plan to customize the logo, save the original with `_original` at the end of the file name.

 ## Support

 If you need help understanding something of this repo you can ask the previous developers.
 The ones that made the 2020 edition are: